vince-styling/traversaless-viewpager-android/README.md

 # Usage

-The useage have nothing change, only the package location, enjoy it like you do with ViewPager before.
+The usage have nothing change, only the package location, enjoy it like you do with ViewPager before.

 # Underwent